 Required Documents for a U.S. Post-Graduation Work Visa

-Here are some of the common documents and credentials that international students may need to provide when applying for a post-graduation work visa in the USA:
+Here are some of the common documents and credentials that international students may need when applying for OPT or a STEM OPT extension in the U.S. Requirements can vary by filing category, so follow the latest USCIS Form I-765 instructions and your school’s guidance.

 FAQs: Post-Graduation Work Visa Applications for the USA